 That is of particular value for the Port where, alongside its 38 staff, others work for independent companies operating on Port land who carry out projects such as major rig upgrades and bringing in vessels, who in some areas are covered by landlord’s responsibility.

 The certifications stand alongside further investments in appropriate staff and training by the Port.
-It has boosted its health, safety, environment and quality (HSEQ) team from one to four people, and undergone a comprehensive spend on staff training, including oil spill response, manual handling, fire safety, risk assessment, first aid at work, legionella awareness, working at height and accident investigation.
+It has boosted its health, safety, environment and quality (HSEQ) team from one to four people, and undergone a comprehensive programme of staff training, including oil spill response, manual handling, fire safety, risk assessment, first aid at work, legionella awareness, working at height and accident investigation.

 This focus on health and safety proved its worth.
 Last year the Port recorded just one minor first aid incident last year among its workers, who worked 70,500 hours in total.